Skip to main content

 Identify and/or create the following user accounts.
 For Cloud deployment, Azure Active Directory (AAD), is recommended.
 If utilizing Azure Analysis Services then Azure Active Directory is required.
 For On-Premise deployments, Active Directory (AD) is recommended, but not required.

-1. One user account for each TimeXtender developer (you may already have these in place).
+1. One user account for each TimeXtender Data Integration developer (you may already have these in place).

-2. Ensure that each TimeXtender developer also has access to the relevant instances in the TimeXtender Portal.
+2. Ensure that each TimeXtender Data Integration developer also has access to the relevant instances in the TimeXtender Portal.

 3. One Service Account must be created on the Application Server.
-This will be used to run the TimeXtender Execution Service and the TimeXtender ODX Server Service.
+This will be used to run the TimeXtender Execution Service and the TimeXtender Ingest Service.

 Security Group

-Since you will need to provide the same permissions to any users working on TimeXtender as well as the service accounts running TimeXtender services, will make it easier create and manager permissions for all users at once using a Security Group.
+Since you will need to provide the same permissions to any users working in TimeXtender Data Integration as well as the service accounts running TimeXtender services, will make it easier create and manager permissions for all users at once using a Security Group.

 Create an Active Directory (AD) Security Group called TXDevelopers (or similar) and add the user accounts identified above.